The difference between antigen and antibody is mainly due to the following factors like functional role, specificity factor and foreignness.

 - Two light chains (I- chain):- 220 amino acid long

-L-chain is similar in all immunoglobulins, but H-chain is different in all immunoglobulins;
+Hence, an antibody represents as H2L2.
+H-chain and l-chain attach by a disulphide bond.
+L-chain is similar in all immunoglobulins, while H-chain differs in all immunoglobulins;

-Cr: It stands for “constant region”.
+Cr: It stands for the constant region.
 It is the lower part of the Y-shaped antibody that is invariable in nature.
-For ƴ, α and δ:-Cr is 330amino acid long and for µ & ɛ: – Cr is 440 amino acid long.
+For ƴ, α and δ (Cr is 330 amino acid long) and for µ & ɛ (Cr is 440 amino acid long).

-Vr: It stands for “variable region”.
-It is present on the terminal ends of both h-chain and l- chain of an antibody that is variable in nature.
-In each class of immunoglobulin, variable region differs, called as “hypervariable region” (5-10 amino acid long).
+Vr: It stands for the variable region.
+It is present on the terminal ends of both h-chain and l- chain of an antibody, which is variable in nature.
+In each class of immunoglobulin, variable region differs and called the hypervariable region (5-10 amino acid long).

-Fab: It stands for “fragment antigen binding-site” that founds in the N-terminus region of an antibody, two variable region form one antigen binding site.
+Fab: It stands for fragment antigen binding-site, which is found in the N-terminus region of an antibody.
+The two-variable regions form one antigen-binding site.